-• Maintains an iLearn site listing Jobs and Opportunities for graduating students and recent alumni.
-When the Education Department receives an announcement of a new posting, it is entered into the iLearn site and candidates receive an email informing them that a new posting has occurred.
-This iLearn site archives postings for a brief period.
-Candidates may opt out of iLearn notifications on this site if desired.
+• Maintains a Brightspace site listing Jobs and Opportunities for graduating students and recent alumni.
+When the Education Department receives an announcement of a new posting, it is entered into the Brightspace site and candidates receive an email informing them that a new posting has occurred.
+This Brightspace site archives postings for a brief period.
+Candidates may opt out of Brightspace notifications on this site if desired.

-• Periodically distributes emails with part-time job opportunities for current candidates, such as tutoring, child care, summer camp roles, and more.
+• Periodically distributes emails with part-time job opportunities for current candidates, such as tutoring, childcare, summer camp roles, and more.
 Candidates should be alert for these announcements if interested in part-time employment.